vsoos/etl_project/README.md

 ![](https://github.com/vsoos/etl_project/blob/main/demo.gif)

 ## Setup instructions
 To test it you have to have Docker and Docker compose installed on your computer.
-For running the Python scirps you will need the following libaries installed: 'pandas', 'SQLAlchemy', 'cryptography'.
+For running the Python scirps you will need the following libaries installed: 'pandas', 'SQLAlchemy', 'cryptography':

 ```sh
 pip install pandas